msurdeanu/my-workflows-app/README.md

 ### Application bootstrap phase

-During application bootstrap phase, multiple local caches are filled with information found in database.
+During the application bootstrap phase, multiple local caches are filled with information found in a database.
 The data is loaded in the following order:

 1. Once the **application is ready**, the app will load any kind of **external JAR** provided by the user.
-2. After all **external JARs** are loaded, the app will proceed with loading all **workflow placeholders** from database.
+2. After all **external JARs** are loaded, the app will proceed with loading all **workflow placeholders** from a database.
 3. Once all **placeholders** are loaded, the app will continue with **workflow parameters**.
 4. Once all **parameters** are loaded, the app will continue with **workflow definitions**.
-5. When all **definitions** are available, the app will load all **workflow templates** found in database.
+5. When all **definitions** are available, the app will load all **workflow templates** found in a database.
 They are also scheduled.
-6. Next step is to load all **workflow runs**.
+6. The next step is to load all **workflow runs**.
 In fact, is not all of them.
 The app will load only the accepted capacity for workflow runs defined in application config.
 7. Last but not least, the app will load all documentation pages available in the local database.